by Bianca Garilli, ND, IFMCP

 - The LCKD group experienced a significantly greater fat oxidation level throughout the 100 km TT

 While improvements were noted in the LCKD intervention arm,2 further research is warranted to understand the efficacy of the ketogenic diet in different types of athletic performance.
-A recent, randomized crossover trial demonstrated that the ketogenic diet impaired anaerobic exercise performance in exercise-trained men and women.3
+A randomized crossover trial demonstrated that the ketogenic diet impaired anaerobic exercise performance in exercise-trained men and women.3

 Why is this Clinically Relevant?